vuejs/pinia/packages/docs/introduction.md

 ### RFCs

 While Vuex goes through RFC to gather as much feedback from the community as possible, Pinia doesn't.
-I test out ideas based on my experience developing applications, reading other people's code and answering questions on Discord.
+I test out ideas based on my experience developing applications, reading other people's code, working for clients who use Pinia, and answering questions on Discord.
-This allows me to provide a solution that works, publish often, and make it evolve it while people use it by having breaking changes (very unlikely to have major breaking changes after its first stable release) in major releases if necessary.
+This allows me to provide a solution that works and it adapted to a variety of cases and application sizes.
+I publish often, and make the library evolve while keeping its core API the same.

 ### Comparison with Vuex 3.x/4.x